jrand0m/jrand0m/README.md

 ## Social
 • Instagram → jrand0m (surprise, surprise 🍎)
 • Website/Blog → blog.nd0.me
-• Email → used github's email
+• Email → use my commit mail 🌚

 ---
 If you like my work ⭐ the repo or follow for more